 Real-time visibility on sales and automated inventory at article level, crucial for retail.

-Attention-grabbing messaging adapted to profiles of passing visitors.
+An agile platform for attention-grabbing messaging adapted to profiles of passing visitors.

 Dynamic pricing, such as time-based pricing or instant discounts based on customer profiles.

 Smartphone apps send contextual messaging according to current location.

 Finally, processor power opens up the highway to analysis and in-depth knowledge about visitors, merchandising strategies, shopping behaviors, etc.